wasibiit/secruex/README.md

 # SecureX

-SecureX is an Elixir Library to handle your RBAC (Role Based Access Control).
+SecureX (An Advancement To ACL) is Role Based Access Control(RBAC) and Access Control List (ACL) to handle User Roles And Permissions.
+You can handle all list of permissions attached to a specific object for certain users or give limited or full Access to specific module.

 It has 4 basic modules, `SecureX.Roles`, `SecureX.Res`, `SecureX.Permissions` and `SecureX.UserRoles`.
 All Modules have CRUD to maintain your RBAC.